QuantEcon/lecture-source-py/source/rst/smoothing_tax.rst

 Revisiting the consumption-smoothing model
 ---------------------------------------------

-It is convenient to remind ourselves of outcomes for the consumption-smoothing model from :doc:`smoothing` by reminding ourselves again that the code above also contains a function called `consumption_incomplete()` that uses :eq:`cs_12` and :eq:`cs_13` to
+It is convenient to brush up on properties of  the consumption-smoothing model described in  :doc:`smoothing`

+It is useful to recall that the code above also contains a function called `consumption_incomplete()` that uses :eq:`cs_12` and :eq:`cs_13` to

 *  simulate paths of :math:`y_t, c_t, b_{t+1}`